-Thomas Wade was already the successful lead vocalist of an award-winning country-music band, an accomplished songwriter, and an emerging solo artist when he was diagnosed with Oromandibular Dystonia, a neurological disorder that affects speech.
-Wade noticed troubling symptoms affecting his vocal chords when his band, Wayward’s End, was achieving domestic success on the Canadian charts.
-Their path towards national recognition was fully realized when Wayward’s End secured three Juno nominations and seven Canadian Country Music Association awards from 1997 through to ’99.
+Thomas Wade was already the successful lead vocalist of an award-winning country-music band, an accomplished songwriter, and emerging solo artist when he was diagnosed with Oromandibular Dystonia, a neurological disorder that affects speech.
+Thomas noticed troubling symptoms affecting his vocal cords when his band, Thomas Wade and Wayward, was achieving domestic success on the Canadian charts.
+Their path towards national recognition was fully realized when Thomas Wade and Wayward secured three Juno nominations and seven Canadian Country Music Association awards from 1997 through to ’99.

-When confronted with the possibility that he might never speak or sing again, Wade made a crucial decision in his life: to learn as much he could about the brain.
-Wade wanted to defeat his dystonia rather than let it rule him.
-Wade learned about neuroplasticity, a groundbreaking technique that enables the brain to reorganize itself.
-Wade even formulated his own exercises, using the principles of neuroplasticity to recover his speech and voice.
-By 2011, five years after his official diagnosis, Wade was able to sing again.
+When confronted with the possibility that he might never speak or sing again, Thomas made a crucial decision in his life: to learn as much he could about the brain.
+He was determined to defeat his dystonia rather than let it rule him.
+Thomas learned about neuroplasticity, a ground-breaking technique that enables the brain to reorganize itself.
+He explored hypnosis, and even formulated his own exercises, using the principles of neuroplasticity to recover his speech and voice.
+By 2011, five years after his official diagnosis, he was able to sing and speak again.

-Despite being able to recover his singing voice through neuroplasticity, Wade decided to take his musical career in a different direction.
-He realized he didn’t want to go back to doing what he did before.
-In the years between when he noticed difficulties with his voice and an official diagnosis, Wade turned his attention towards writing and producing.
-He focused on what could be done with the gifts he still had rather than direct his efforts towards what was out of his control.
+In the years between when he noticed difficulties with his voice and an official diagnosis, Thomas turned his attention towards writing and producing, focusing on what could be done with the gifts he still had rather than direct his efforts towards what was out of his control.
 During these years, he wrote for other artists, developing a successful writing career.
-Once he had gained the use of voice again, Wade decided that he wanted to approach music with a new sense of discovery and appreciation rather than chase the next upward trajectory in his career.
-Wade had decided to divert his attention from trying to recapture his relevance in the music industry.
-Instead, Wade sought inspiration from other artists and decided to concentrate on creating the music he had always enjoyed and hoped to make.
+Once he had gained the use of voice again, he decided that he wanted to approach music with a new sense of discovery and appreciation rather than chase the next upward trajectory in his career.

-Through hard work, determination, and tremendous effort, Wade has continued to pursue music with a different vision of where he’d like to take his writing and singing.
+Through hard work, determination, and tremendous effort, Thomas has continued to pursue music with a different vision of where he’d like to take his writing and singing.
 From where he now stands in music and in life, he hopes to share his story with others with his first book, a chronicle of his journey through dystonia, called “Singing in my sleep”.

 Learn more about Thomas Wade and his book here.